 - 2 bananas

-- Preheat oven to 350° and generously grease 4 ramekins with butter.
-If you don’t have ramekins you can use a large muffin tin
+- Preheat oven to 350°F and generously grease 4 ramekins with butter.
+If you don't have ramekins you can use an 8" x 8" baking dish.

-- In a heavy saucepan, melt the butter and brown sugar together over medium heat
+- In a heavy saucepan, melt the butter and brown sugar together over medium heat.
+Once melted, add the sliced bananas and rum.
+Stir until heated through.

 - Spoon the sauce over the bread pudding and enjoy!